Coober Pedy: Location and governance

+It falls within the electoral district of Giles for the state government elections, and in the federal government Division of Grey.

+Geography

-Coober Pedy is a small town about halfway between Adelaide and Alice Springs.
-It is situated on the edge of the erosional scarp of the Stuart Ranges, on beds of sandstone and siltstone 30 m deep and topped with a stony, treeless desert.
-Very little plant life exists in town due to the region's low rainfall, high cost of water, and lack of topsoil.
+Coober Pedy is situated on the edge of the erosional scarp of the Stuart Ranges, on beds of sandstone and siltstone 30 m deep and topped with a stony, treeless desert.
+Very little plant life exists in town due to the region's low rainfall, the high cost of water, and lack of topsoil.

-The harsh summer desert temperatures mean that many residents prefer to live in caves bored into the hillsides ("dugouts").
-A standard three-bedroom cave home with lounge, kitchen, and bathroom can be excavated out of the rock in the hillside for a similar price to building a house on the surface.
-However, dugouts remain at a constant temperature, while surface buildings need air conditioning, especially during the summer months, when temperatures often exceed 40 C. The relative humidity rarely gets over 20% on these hot days, and the skies are usually cloud-free.
+The harsh summer desert temperatures mean that many residents prefer to live in caves bored into the hillsides (known as "dugouts").
+A standard three-bedroom cave home with lounge, kitchen, and bathroom can be excavated out of the rock in the hillside for a price similar to building a house on the surface.
+However, dugouts remain at a constant temperature, while surface buildings need air conditioning, especially during the summer months, when temperatures often exceed 40 C. The relative humidity rarely exceeds 20% on these hot days, and the skies are usually cloud-free.
 The average maximum temperature is 30–32 C, but it can get quite cool in the winter.

 The town's water supply, managed by the District Council which operates a bore and associated treatment plant, comes from the Great Artesian Basin.
-Problems with ageing pipes, high water losses, and lack of subsidies contribute to consumer water charges being the highest in South Australia.
+Problems with ageing pipes, high water loss, and lack of subsidies contribute to consumer water charges being the highest in South Australia.